May 01, 2023

 Risai escapes to Kei and asks Youko for help rescuing Taiki.
 Taiki and Youko are contemporaries.

 Fuyumi Ono wrote The Demon Child before she started the Twelve Kingdoms series.
+See link below.
 She covers some of this material in The Shore in Twilight, The Sky at Daybreak.
+In Kaze no Umi, Meikyu no Kishi ("A Sea of Wind, Shores of the Labyrinth"), Taiki choose Gyousou as Emperor of Tai.
+See links below.

 Risai escapes to Kei and asks Youko for help rescuing Taiki.
 Taiki and Youko are contemporaries.